plone/guillotina/docs/source/developer/security.md

 And finally "Code" for code level, like services, containers or whatever code exposed to the API.

-This means that principal or role could be mandatory to acces them.
+This means that principal or role could be mandatory to access them.

 Locals can defined: